 city department changes

-We are making some changes to our city facilities and services for the foreseeable future in order to promote the health and wellbeing of both our residents and staff.
+We have made some changes to our city facilities and services in order to promote the health and wellbeing of both our residents and staff.
 Below you will find a department-by-department list of changes.
-This list was updated on March 20, 2020, to reflect the closure of city buildings to the public and reduced staffing.
+This list was updated on May 5, 2020, to reflect the reopening of some city buildings to the public.

 Parks & Recreation